code4moldova/voluntar-telegram-client/README.md

     [done] backend->bot: notify bot about a new request for assistance [done] backend->bot: notify the specific volunteer that they are responsible for a request [done] backend->bot: notify the specific volunteer that a request assigned to them was cancelled}
-    - bot->backend: notify about offers from volunteers about a specific requestID
+    [done] bot->backend: notify about offers from volunteers about a specific requestID
     - bot->backend: volunteer is on their way
     - bot->backend: mission accomplished
     - bot->backend: send the receipt